Julien Bertheau was born on June 19, 1910 in Algiers, Alger, France as Julien Désiré Bertheau. He was a french actor.

 Famed film director Luis Bunuel (1900-1983) is the subject of this French documentary, with anecdotal interviews edited thematically into sections highlighting Bunuel's contradictions --"Surrealist and Moralist," "Iconoclast and Traditionalist," "Sadist and Sentimentalist."

-French rocker Johnny Halliday stars as a professional thief just released from jail.
-He returns to stealing to support his family.
-After several successful thefts, he decides to include his under-aged kid into the "family business".
+A recently released safecracker returns to stealing in order to support his family.
+After several successful thefts, he decides to induct his teenage son into the 'family business'.

 After dumping a bucket of water on a beautiful young woman from the window of a train car, wealthy Frenchman Mathieu, regales his fellow passengers with the story of the dysfunctional relationship between himself and the young woman in question, a fiery 19-year-old flamenco dancer named Conchita.
 What follows is a tale of cruelty, depravity and lies -- the very building blocks of love.